feldberlin/timething/README.md

 in the following form:

-    └── audio/
+    └── dir/
-        ├── metadata.csv
+        ├── text.csv
-        ├── alignments/
+        ├── aligned/
         └── wavs/
             ├── chapter01.wav
             ├── chapter02.wav
             └── chapter03.wav

-The file `metadata.csv` should contain one entry per wav file in the following
+The file `text.csv` should contain one entry per wav file in the following
 format:

 ```csv